NGMunia/Campus-Network-topology/README.md

 To optimize the distribution of BGP traffic and ensure load-sharing, egress traffic is directed to exit through the Edge-1 router, by use of HSRPv2.
 To enable **automatic fail-over**, HSRP is configured in conjunction with IP-SLA and object tracking to track reachability of 44.67.28.1/32

-On the other hand, Ingress traffic is routed through Edge-2.
-This is achieved by applying AS-prepending specifically to the prefix 32.19.86.0/27 when advertising it to the ISPs.
+Ingress traffic is routed through Edge-2 by applying AS-prepending specifically to the prefix 32.19.86.0/27 when advertising it to the ISPs.

 This AS-prepending technique involves adding multiple instances of the site's Autonomous System (AS) number to the AS-path attribute of the BGP route.
 In this scenario, it is applied to the prefix 32.19.86.0/27 outbound, influencing the inbound traffic flow through Edge-2.